Early Care and Education

 Learn more about our impact ⟶

-Step into a Health Empowered early care center, and you’ll see a vibrant world of colors and sounds, moving and talking, and nutritious foods to touch, taste and share.
+Step into a Health Empowered early care and education (ECE) site, and you’ll see a vibrant world of colors and sounds, moving and talking, and nutritious foods to touch, taste and share.
 Essentially, more of what kids need to thrive from birth to age five – the crucial time when 90% of brain development happens.
 Exposing children to a range of high-quality interactions and experiences with trusted caregivers can optimize their mental, physical, and social development in these first five years, and far into the future.

 - Age-appropriate movement and active play